Hacking the World – Part 4: The Cost and Future of Hacking (Plus: Safety Tips)

 Cost Difference: Leaders vs. the Rest

 We mentioned how non-leaders pay for their cybersecurity shortcomings with data.
-This means non-leaders experience regulatory actions more often than security leaders (19% of non-leaders vs. 13% of leaders).
-Non-leaders are more likely to face fines, too, compared to security leaders (19% of non-leaders vs. 9% of leaders).
+This means they experience regulatory actions more often than security leaders (19% of non-leaders vs. 13% of leaders).
+Non-leaders are also more likely to face fines compared to security leaders (19% of non-leaders vs. 9% of leaders).

 With better data handling comes fewer fines and monetary remediations.
-That’s why non-leaders could save nearly $300,000 per breach by improving their cybersecurity.
+This could result in non-leaders saving nearly $300,000 per breach simply by improving their cybersecurity.
+That’s a drop of over 70% from current costs of $380,000.

 The Future of Hacking and Cybersecurity

 Let’s explore the cybersecurity forecasts for the future.
-We’ll look at spending, expected threats and vulnerabilities, and the technology of tomorrow, today.
+We’ll look at the predicted cost of hacking, expected threats and vulnerabilities, and the technology of tomorrow.

 Cybersecurity Set for Exponential Growth

-The cybersecurity market will reach an eye-watering $430 billion by 2030 at its forecasted annual growth rate of 9.1%.
+The cybersecurity market is expected to reach an eye-watering $430 billion by 2030 at its forecasted annual growth rate of 9.1%.
+The large increase is mainly linked with the fact that almost every company massively increased its cybersecurity spend to deal with record levels of cyber crime.

-Expect this to continue as we move into the digital age.
-Hacks will increase in severity and sophistication; Cybersecurity Ventures predicts cybercrime damages could reach $6 trillion by the end of 2021.
-Cybersecurity teams must keep up to protect customer data.
+You can expect this trend to continue as we move into the digital age.
+Hacks will definitely increase the severity and sophistication of their attacks, causing more severe destruction.
+Cybersecurity Ventures predicts the cost of hacking damages could reach $6 trillion by the end of 2021.
+Cybersecurity teams must keep up to protect customer data — resulting in much higher budgets for all related measures.

 Digital Transformation Presents Some Issues

-In IBM’s study, organizations that failed to implement any kind of digital transformation were left behind, incurring 17% higher average costs per data breach.
-That being said, the majority of organizations aren’t able to secure their new systems quickly enough.
-An issue that could present a multitude of entry points to hackers.
+In IBM’s study, organizations that failed to implement any kind of digital transformation were left behind, and this increased their data breach costs by an average of 17%.
+That being said, 80% of organizations still aren’t able to secure their new systems quickly enough.
+It’s an issue that could present a multitude of entry points to hackers, despite everyone’s attempts to create a more secure online environment.

 Data Breaches Will Become Less Damaging

-A number of emerging IT technologies, many of them utilizing AI, are contributing to a general reduction in the damages caused by cyberattacks.
-This is expected, as cybersecurity departments become more sophisticated.
+A number of emerging IT technologies (many of them utilizing Artificial Intelligence) are contributing to a general reduction in the damages caused by cyberattacks.
+This is expected, as cybersecurity departments become more sophisticated to counterbalance up and coming hacking attacks.

 A VMware survey of Chief Information Security Officers (CISOs) found that 98% of businesses use, or plan to use, a cloud-first cybersecurity strategy.
-Dedicated “SOCs” (security operations centers) are predicted to become more common as well.
-The SOC market will grow at 28.6% every year until 2025.
+Dedicated Security Operations Centers (aka SOCs) are predicted to become more common as well, growing at 28.6% every year until 2025.

 AI & Automation Is the Future

-Artificial intelligence, automation, and machine learning are, of course, the cream of emerging cybersecurity technologies.
-These systems vastly improve an organization’s ability to detect and respond to a data breach through the use of AI.
+Artificial Intelligence, automation, and machine learning are the cream of emerging cybersecurity technologies.
+These systems vastly improve an organization’s ability to detect and respond to a data breach through the use of AI, and they lower the cost of hacking responses.

 According to Nominet, 75% of CISO’s believe that AI will reduce the amount of stress they experience at work.
-AI technologies can detect new threats and shift with changing hacking trends—an important trait given the fast-paced nature of today’s cybersecurity landscape.
+The reason behind it is simple: AI technologies can detect new threats and shift with changing hacking trends unlike any human.
+That’s an important trait given the fast-paced nature of today’s cybersecurity landscape.

 Hybrid-Cloud Will Dominate

-Hybrid cloud is made up of physical, on-premises infrastructure, private cloud, and public cloud services.
-Hybrid cloud combines the security of on-premises storage solutions with the ease and data visibility of using cloud storage.
+The hybrid cloud is made up of physical on-premises infrastructure and public cloud services.
+Hybrid cloud combines the security of internal storage solutions with the ease and data visibility that comes with cloud storage.

 Companies Will Scale Encryption